Last updated on

 We have detected malicious cyber activities that targeted the Belgian Defence.
-These activities can be linked to the hacker groups known as UNSC 2814/GALLIUM/SOFTCELL.
+These activities can be linked to the hacker groups known as UNC 2814/GALLIUM/SOFTCELL.

 Belgium strongly denounces these malicious cyber activities, which are undertaken in contradiction with the norms of responsible state behaviour as endorsed by all UN member states.
 We continue to urge the Chinese authorities to adhere to these norms and not allow its territory to be used for malicious cyber activities, and take all appropriate measures and reasonably available and feasible steps to detect, investigate and address the situation.

 Belgium reaffirms its strong commitment to responsible state behaviour to ensure a global, open, free, stable and secure cyberspace.
 To this end, we will continue to work on the establishment of a Programme of Action under UN auspices to advance and effectively support states to adhere to responsible state behaviour in cyberspace.